 - Plenty of Water.
 Water filling stations abound on RAGBRAI.
 Every intermediate town hooks a multi-tap (or, in some cases, a PVC pipe with lots of holes punched in it) up to the water main.
 It takes just a minute or two to refill at these stations.
 But towns are sometimes 10 to 15 miles apart, and biking in the hot summer sun is hard work.
 (Our year was apparently on the mild side, and we still had to contend with highs in the low 90s the first two days.
 Highs approaching 100 degrees aren’t unheard of, especially in southern Iowa.)
 Bring at least two regular-sized water bottles, or a hydration pack, such as a CamelBak.

 - Bike-Appropriate Clothing.
-Padded bike shorts are pretty much essential on RAGBRAI.
-Otherwise, lightweight, breathable, aerodynamic clothing is the rule.
-Don’t worry too much about convention – just dress in comfortable exercise clothing, at least one full change per day.
-(You don’t need one pair of bike shorts per day.
-We brought three pairs each and washed them in the shower each day, which sounds gross but was absolutely essential.)
+Padded bike shorts and lightweight, breathable, aerodynamic clothing are pretty much essential on RAGBRAI.
+For a cohesive look that can stand up to Iowa’s muggy summer weather, pair Rapha Sports’ Core shorts with a lightweight Core jersey.
+If you’d prefer to skip the specialized apparel, just dress in comfortable exercise clothing, at least one full change per day.
+Either way, you don’t need one pair of bike shorts per day.
+We brought three pairs each and washed them in the shower each day, which sounds gross but was absolutely essential.

 - Saddlebags or Handlebar Packs.
 As a registered rider, you don’t have to lug all your stuff from town to town, but you’ll still need room for on-the-road essentials, such as snacks, bike supplies, sun protection, and the like.
 Small, slender saddlebags or handlebar bags work well – you can find sturdy saddlebags for less than $50 and handlebar bags for less than $20.
 If you have one already, a backpack is a cheaper option, but it can get really sweaty over the course of the day.